 Being An Eco-Ally in Big Bear Lake

-How does ecotourism contribute to a cleaner, greener world?
 Whether you're in your home town or traveling abroad, your presence makes a difference.
-The real question is, is it a positive or negative difference?
+The question is, is it a positive or negative difference?

 Ecotourism is responsible travel to natural areas that conserves the environment and improves the well-being of local people.
 Ecotourism has a positive impact on both natural areas and the local community.
 The International Ecotourism Society

-Big Bear Lake ecotourism opportunities not only connect you with nature but also bring awareness about the impact humans have on the natural environment.
+Big Bear Lake ecotourism not only connects our visitors with nature but also bring awareness about the impacts humans have on the natural environment.
 So how can you become an eco-ally on your next visit to Big Bear?

 Principles of Ecotourism